Roberta Maxwell

-Roberta Farnham Maxwell (born June 17, 1941) is a Canadian stage, film, and television actress.
+Roberta Farnham Maxwell (born June 17, 1941) is a Canadian actress.

 Biography

 Maxwell began studying for the stage in her early teens.
 She joined John Clark for two years as the child co-host of his Junior Magazine series for CBC Television.
 She first performed at the Stratford Shakespeare Festival in 1956.

 She appeared as Ursula in Much Ado About Nothing, Lady Anne in Richard III, Olivia in Twelfth Night, and Anne in The Merry Wives of Windsor, before going on to England, where she spent three years in repertory.
 She made her West End debut with Robert Morley and Molly Picon in A Majority of One.